 Weight Loss

-Due to the high-energy aerobic nature of Tae Bo, the exercise program will burn calories during the routine, which should translate into weight loss.
+Due to the high-energy aerobic nature of Tae Bo, the exercise program will burn calories during the routine, which should translate into weight loss if a healthy low-calorie diet is maintained.
+In a study conducted by the American Council on Exercise, it's estimated that an average person burns 350 to 450 calories per hour in a kickboxing class such as Tae Bo.

 Self Defense

-The kicking and punching done during a Tae Bo workout will lead to a better grasp of self-defense methods.
-While Blanks says he hopes Tae Bo users are never put in a spot where they will need the self-defense training, Tae Bo will give them the skills and confidence to deal with potential trouble.
+The kicking and punching done during a Tae Bo workout leads to a better grasp of self-defense methods.
+It's important to note that Tae Bo is not a self-defense course and you should not attempt to use the techniques outside of your workout.
+Blanks says he hopes Tae Bo users are never put in a spot where they will need self-defense training, but believes that Tae Bo may give them confidence in a dangerous situation.
+If you are interested in self-defense, seek out a professional who is qualified to teach the appropriate techniques.